Association football culture: Finance

 In a 1997 address to the Oxford Union, then Tottenham Hotspur chairman Alan Sugar described clubs' inability to manage the ever-increasing amounts of money in football as the "prune juice effect"; clubs expenditure continually outnumbering the profits coming from sponsorships and prize money.

 While most grassroot clubs and lower division league teams struggle to make ends meet, large clubs can make significant revenue.
 For example, sides such as Manchester United and Real Madrid are considered amongst the richest in the world, with a global support base.
 Chelsea has also undergone a transformation, purchasing a number of expensive football players after itself being purchased by Russian billionaire Roman Abramovich.

 In 2008, Manchester City became the richest club in the world after being bought-out by Emirati billionaire Mansour bin Zayed Al Nahyanan.

 The catalyst for this change was the arrival of satellite television.
 Satellite TV companies paid massive sums for the rights to cover football matches, and in turn have recouped this investment from the many fans who are unable to catch the match in person.
 This benefits the "hardcore" and "casual" fan as they have more choice of which game they want to watch.

 While some clubs do well out of the increased money in football, other clubs can get into trouble trying to keep up.
 Leeds United attempted to do this by spending a lot of money and were successful for a few seasons.
 However, the debts became unmanageable, the successful players were sold off and the team were eventually relegated twice, first from the Premier League to the Championship, and then to League One.

 Not all clubs do well out of television money.
 Clubs in lower leagues receive less money for matches and, if promoted to higher leagues, can have trouble matching the spending power of bigger clubs.
 This leaves them more likely to be relegated again.

 Clubs from smaller countries also have problems with this issue.
 Due to their smaller population base they receive less money from television rights.
 This means they are comparative paupers compared to clubs from the bigger countries, and can lead to debt problems if they try to match spending in trans-national competitions.
 Some clubs have managed to buck the trend by training players through their youth academies, as well as making wise investments.
 Examples of these clubs include Porto and Ajax, although when these teams become successful, as in Porto's case winning the 2003–04 UEFA Champions League, the players tend to get sold-off due to financial pressures.

 In 2021, Newcastle United became the richest football club in the world after being bought-out by the Saudi Arabian government's sovereign wealth fund.

+Attendances

+Association football clubs draw huge attendances in many parts of the world.
+The association football clubs with an average home league attendance of at least 30,000 in the 2024–25 and 2025 seasons are listed in the table.